danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 <br />

 ### Saving the polls
-First off, we're going make sure our users polls are persisted to the database, when the user clicks on save poll, we want to extract the relevant data, make an ajax post request to the server get and display the result of the request (success or failure) as a good old javascript alert.
+First off all, we're going make sure our users polls are persisted to the database, when the user clicks on save poll, we want to extract the relevant data, make an ajax post request to the server, get and display the result of the request (success or failure) as a good old javascript alert.

 This code goes into the `handleSubmit` method of the `PollForm` component